 Gerald, VE1DT has done considerable work on defining the other tailoring possibilities, and much of what follows is based on his efforts.

-Options for doing this are found in the right-click menu reached from any of the five multiplier lists.
+Options for doing this are found in the right-click menu reached from any of the multiplier lists.
+Depending on the contest and the window, some of these entries may be greyed out.

 Show Only Worked & Expected to Be Worked Mults – Checking this option limits the mults displayed to those specified by one of the methods below.